amirouche/ouverture.py/README.md

 ## Known Issues

-- **Only functions are supported**: Classes and methods cannot be stored by ouverture (only standalone functions)
+- **Only functions are supported**: Classes and methods cannot be stored by mobius (only standalone functions)
 - Only supports Python 3.9+ (requires `ast.unparse()`)
 - Limited testing on edge cases
 - No package distribution yet